 The Caring and Connection: Equitable Mindfulness for a Transformative Future Initiative centers our transforming hearts using the Equitable Mindfulness framework - a framework designed to apply the foundations of mindfulness to break down barriers to inclusive practices and transformative spaces (Cash, Gueci & Pipe, 2021).
 As we begin to "open back up,” our senses will be a bit more tender to the experiences that our fellow human beings have lived, witnessed, and suffered through over the past year in the pandemic.
 These YouTube sessions aim to open our eyes to different ways that BIPOC, queer, neurodivergent and other amazing individuals are thriving through research, business building, and creativity, and invite conversation about joy.
 Settle in through contemplative practice and expand through conversation. - Tiara Cash, MS

-Midday mindfulness videos
+Midday mindfulness video playlist

 To switch to a different episode, click the menu icon on the player above to view all of the available videos and select your desired video.

 The video recordings of the Midday Mindfulness sessions are also available on YouTube.

 Created by Tiara Cash, the Definitions of Terms related to equitable Mindfulness document explains important terms and phrases.

 How to Maintain Wellness Programs Virtually during COVID-19

 The well-being of individuals is more important now than ever.
 The effects of the pandemic have been challenging for all individuals from all aspects.
 This pdf presentation can be used as a resource to demonstrate how worksites can support mental health for their employees and how wellness programs can operate virtually during these challenging times.